WCSCourses/Template_Course_Repo/course_data/README.md

    ```

 **NB:** Git LFS does **NOT** track changes in binary files—use different names for modified files.

+### Informatics Software Guide
+The Software Informatics Guide provides comprehensive information about the software utilized by participants throughout the course, including version numbers, links to software repositories or websites, and other relevant details.
+The training team is encouraged to review this guide and add their software, as this will be beneficial for course attendees in the future.
+The link to this guide can be found on the course homepage.

 ### Helpful Links
 1. [Using Markdown on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github)